Concrete Lifting • Resin Injection • Underpinning • Slab Jacking

 As the concrete slab lifting process lifts the slab closer to the termination point, the injection will be slowed to make sure that the slab is not over-lifted.

-Over-lifting is when too much product is injected through the slab, jacking it up higher than needed.
+Over-lifting is when too much resin is injected through the slab, jacking it up higher than needed.

 The concrete slab lifting equipment is removed and the work area is cleaned.